 It seemed like a regular trip (so far).
 Being a lone passenger, I was listening to music on the earphones.
 Midway down the journey, the train took its usual halt at one of the stations.
 It was supposed to be 2-minute halt.
-Driven by an urge to snack, I got off the train.
+I got off the train.

 Back then, I was teenage.
 My preferences were crystal clear.
 I wanted to be cool (than responsible).
 So, I didn’t turn off the music.

 Walking to the closest stall, I asked the shopkeeper for a packet of chips.
-He held three packets in his hand and asked me which flavor I wanted.
+He held three packets and asked me which flavor I wanted.
 Usually, I was very clear about my preferences, but those options put me in a dilemma.
-Taking a few seconds, I made my mind.
-The shopkeeper laughed a little bit when I gave him money.
+Taking a few seconds, I told him.
+The shopkeeper laughed a little bit when I gave him the money.

 As I turned back, the train was moving.
-Because of the loud music on the earphones, I couldn’t notice when the train started to move.
+Due to the loud music on the earphones, I couldn’t notice when the train started moving.
 I panicked.
-I threw away the chips packet and got ready to board the moving train instinctively.
+Throwing away the chips packet, I instinctively got ready to board the moving train.
 But, it had picked up the speed.

 Each coach of the train was zooming past me.
-I saw the last coach moving speedily towards me.
+The last coach was coming towards me like the wind (a bit exaggeration).
 It had a steel rod on both the sides of its entrance.
 That was all I could see.
 I didn’t see a person standing there, flashing the green light.

-Grabbing hold of the steel rods, I lifted my legs and tried to pull myself inside the coach.
-While doing so, I kicked the person standing there in the stomach.
+Grabbing hold of the steel rods, I lifted my legs and tried to get in.
+But while trying it, I kicked the person standing there in the stomach.

 Fortunately, I did board the moving train in one piece.
-When I looked at the person, he was lying on the floor, gasping for breath.
+When I looked at the person (must be in his 40s), he was lying on the floor, gasping for breath.
 After all, he had received a flying kick in the stomach.

-I apologized to him in a casual manner, since I was more exhilarated than guilty.
-But, I did feel bad as I remembered his eyes nearly popping out when I accidentally kicked him.
+I apologised to him in a casual manner, since I was more exhilarated than guilty.
+I even forgot how his eyes nearly popped out when I kicked him (accidentally).

-I found myself apologizing to him on a loop.
-I even clarified that I wasn’t any useless fellow and that I was studying engineering – I didn’t know why I said so.
+I found myself apologising to him on a loop.
+I even clarified that I wasn’t any useless fellow and that I was studying engineering – I didn’t know why I said it.
 Thankfully, he stopped.
 I told him it was an honest mistake.
 But, he said nothing.

-At the next station, while leaving, I apologized to him again.
+At the next station, while leaving, I apologised to him again.
 He didn’t say a word.